List of New Year’s Resolutions for 2024

 46. Be consistent with meal times

 New research has revealed that breakfast is not the most important meal of the day.
 So there’s no need to feel bad if you’re not really a breakfast person.

-Now if you want to give your metabolism a boost:
+Now if you want to give your metabolism and immune system a boost:

 Develop regular eating patterns.